Plebware/Plebware.github.io/author/devotions/_posts/2026-06-07-what-are-you-really-hungry-for.md

 💧 “ _Whoever drinks the water I give will never thirst again_ .”

-This is not metaphor for comfort—it is revelation of dependence.
+This is not a metaphor for comfort—it is a revelation of dependence.

 To be human is to be hungry.

 To follow Christ is to learn what is worth being hungry for.

-## 🔥 *The Third Hunger: Purpose*
+## 🔥 **The Third Hunger: Purpose**
 There is another hunger many people ignore—not because it is weak, but because it is dangerous if awakened:
 The hunger to matter 🧭